 - Purchases spread across too many different suppliers for the same goods and services.

 - Multiple units buying from the same supplier — with no volume consolidation.

 - Spend categories managed inefficiently (i.e. certain spend categories lend themselves to central sourcing and supplier management, while others are best handled locally).

 Combined, these defining characteristics and resulting complexities create a set of unique requirements that solution providers must meet to deliver true value.
 Not all, however, have the breadth, depth, flexibility, domain experience and track record of success required to support a truly effective approach.

 To identify such a provider, consider how the unique characteristics and challenges above shape technology selection requirements.

 First, the solution provider must be able coordinate multi-site, multi-business unit requirements.
-This means the provider must support the right balance of consistent organisation-wide policies and processes while also retaining the appropriate levels of local autonomy when it comes to daily operations.
-By doing so, the organisation can most effectively leverage its full buying power without losing the advantages of local sources where they best fit the need.
+This means the provider must support the right balance of consistent organization-wide policies and processes while also retaining the appropriate levels of local autonomy when it comes to daily operations.
+By doing so, the organization can most effectively leverage its full buying power without losing the advantages of local sources where they best fit the need.

 Finally, the ideal solution provider should address IT, business and process flexibility and configuration requirements.
-Effective change management, scaled gradually, requires the provider to offer tailored functionality as needed while the organisation responds to market changes, mergers and acquisitions, and restructuring that may occur over time, as well as address the complexities of global deployment mentioned above.
+Effective change management, scaled gradually, requires the provider to offer tailored functionality as needed while the organization responds to market changes, mergers and acquisitions, and restructuring that may occur over time, as well as address the complexities of global deployment mentioned above.